dereklukacs/waiting-game/iteration.md

 make the movement speed 20% faster

 can you create a config.ts file centralizes all of the configurable variables and any rng values

+can you replace each of the cubes with a stick person? how can I get 3d assets for that?
+Ideally their legs would move to simulate running

+Can you reduce hitbox size for the stick person? they are getting too spread out